sybrew/the-seo-framework/readme.txt

 		* This doesn't affect your titles, it's only semantics.
 		* NOTE TO SELF: Changing this would require us to change the default options, the filters behavior, and the JS code.. is this the best route?
 	* TODO set `get_logo_uploader_form()`'s flex value to true, Google allows logos of any dimension...
+	* **Term meta:**
+		* When a term is disabled via the post type settings, saving it won't erase the custom SEO term meta.
+			* The same behavior already applied to singular post types.
 	* **Redirects:** When a post is redirected, it will no longer be included in the sitemap.
 So, you no longer have to fiddle with the "index" setting to get the expected result.
 	* **Sitemap:**
 		* The sitemap post limit now counts all posts, pages, and custom post types; instead of them separately.